pulumi/pulumi-hugo/themes/default/content/docs/guides/scim/okta.md

 ## Adjusting the Okta to Pulumi Username Mappings

-It is important that usernames are not changed after a user is associated with a Pulumi application.
+Pulumi usernames are immutable and should not be changed after a user is associated with a Pulumi application.
 To disable Okta from pushing username updates to Pulumi, perform the following steps:

 1. Under **Sign On** in the **Settings** module, select **Edit**.
 2. Under **Credentials Details**, change **Update application username on** from **Create and update** to **Create only**.